top of page

 Frequently asked questions

-No. Some of our tours use hotel accommodation.
-On the camping tours, there are often campsites that provide lodges or cabins, of which you are welcome to take advantage.
-However, any alternative accommodation costs won't be included in the tour and will need to be organised yourself.
+No. Many of our tours use hotel accommodation.
+Even on the camping tours, we have a few nights in hotels.
+Also, there are often campsites that provide lodges or cabins.
+Should these be available when we arrive, you are welcome to take advantage and the guide will help you with that.
+However, any alternative accommodation costs won't be included in the tour and will need to be covered by you.

 Tent, sleeping bag, sleeping mat/bed roll, pillow.